apache/cocoon/cocoon-archetype-core/README.txt

 To try it out, go to your favourite temp directory and do :

-mvn archetype:create -DarchetypeGroupId=org.apache.cocoon.maven.archetypes \
+mvn archetype:create -DarchetypeGroupId=org.apache.cocoon \
--DarchetypeArtifactId=archetype-core -DgroupId=mynewapplication \
+-DarchetypeArtifactId=cocoon-archetype-core -DgroupId=mynewapplication \
 -DartifactId=theApplication -DarchetypeVersion=2.2.0-SNAPSHOT

 Note: You can replace -DartifactId=theApplication with anything you like, same goes for